kangax/html-minifier/README.md

 ## Options Quick Reference

+Most of the options are disabled by default.

 | Option                         | Description     | Default |
 |--------------------------------|-----------------|---------|
 | `caseSensitive`                | Treat attributes in case sensitive manner (useful for custom HTML tags) | `false` |